betagouv/deliverable/README.md

 **Deliverable** can:

-- [x] Use one of your:
+- [x] Generate a well-formatted Markdown and DOCX document from your:
   - [x] Github releases descriptions
   - [ ] Merged pull requests subjects
   - [ ] Commits messages history
 - [x] Retrieve your history between specific dates
 - [ ] Handle multiple repositories
 - [x] Automatically translate your deliverable from English to another language
-- [x] Be used via standalone binaries for Debian, macOS and Windows
+- [x] Be used via standalone binaries available for Linux, macOS and Windows

 ## Contribute